Australia Capital Territory

 Charlotte Hains

-Lourdes is in her third year of International Security Studies and Arts at the ANU, majoring in International Communications and minoring in Indonesian Studies and Politics.
-Born and raised in Jakarta, Indonesia, until she was 14, Lourdes sought to bring her love for Indonesian culture, food, and language with her when she moved to Australia to further her studies.
-Her enduring interests include developing and strengthening Australian-Indonesian bilateral relations and youth engagement in both countries.
+Lourdes is in her fourth year of International Security Studies and Arts at the ANU, with special interests in Indonesian Studies, languages, and politics.
+Born and raised in Jakarta, Indonesia, Lourdes sought to bring her love for Indonesian culture, food, and language with her when she moved to Australia to further her studies.
+She is passionate about developing and strengthening Australian-Indonesian bilateral relations and youth engagement in both countries.

 Lourdes Bernadette